1. Purchasing Procedures

 (B) Comparative price quotes must be obtained every three (3) years except with permission from the City Manager.

-(A) The City Manager shall have authority to approve an amendment to a purchase agreement when the original purchase agreement combined with the amendment does not exceed seventy-five thousand dollars ($75,000), or when the amendment does not cause the purchase agreement to exceed City Council's authorized expenditure for the purchase agreement.
+(A) The City Manager shall have authority to approve an amendment to a purchase agreement when the original purchase agreement combined with the amendment does not exceed seventy-five thousand dollars ($75,000) per fis cal year, or when the amendment does not cause the purchase agreement to exceed City Council's authorized expenditure for the purchase agreement.
 Even when no Council approval is required, change orders to construction purchase agreements must be reported to City Council.

 (B) All other amendments to a purchase agreement previously approved by City Council shall be approved or ratified by City Council.